Sleep tight and don’t let the bed bugs bite… remember that saying?

 Do you travel often?

-When you travel, these little bugs track into your house in your luggage, as well as in your handbags and your children’s school bags.
+When you travel, these little bugs can be brought into your home in your luggage.
+They can also be brought in your handbags and your children’s school bags.

 If you suspect that you have these unwelcome visitors in your room and you’re getting bed bug anxiety, here are 4 simple steps to take to get rid of them quickly: